mohitpai/journey-optimizer.en/help/using/in-app/create-in-app-journey.md

     * **[!UICONTROL Show once]**: Only show this message the first time the events selected in the **[!UICONTROL Mobile app trigger]** drop-down occur.
     * **[!UICONTROL Show until click through]**: Show this message when the events selected in the **[!UICONTROL Mobile app trigger]** drop-down occur until an interact event is sent by the SDK with an action of "clicked".

+1. Select the day of the week and the specific time when you want your In-app message to be triggered and click **[!UICONTROL Save]**.

 1. If necessary, complete your journey flow by dragging and dropping additional actions or events.
 [Learn more](../building-journeys/about-journey-activities.md)

 1. Once your In-app message is ready, finalize the configuration and publish your journey to activate it.